 - If visiting on Friday, you’ll want to catch High Camp’s poolside music series.

-- Once you’re done with your High Camp soak and swim, fill your belly at Squaw Alpine establishments like the nearby Poolside Grill, Auld Dubliner Irish Pub and Restaurant, or the Fireside Pizza Company.
+- Once you’re done with your High Camp soak and swim, fill your belly at establishments like the nearby Poolside Grill, Auld Dubliner Irish Pub and Restaurant, or the Fireside Pizza Company.

-- Don’t miss Bluesdays each Tuesday at Squaw Alpine.
+- Don’t miss Bluesdays each Tuesday in The Village at Squaw Valley.
 This popular outdoor music series brings famed blues performers to the region together with great food and flowing brews.